 - Positions in both basic and clinical science departments are available.

 - The primary responsibility of the scholars will be research.
 Teaching and some clinical duties (if appropriate) will also be included.

 - Scholars can join any of UT Southwestern's interdisciplinary graduate programs.

 - Scholars have access to UT Southwestern’s 18 Core Facilities with the latest equipment and knowledge necessary to assist in their work.

 - Scholars will compete for extramural research funding as their research programs become established.

-- Scholars and the progress of the program are evaluated biennially by an External Advisory Committee.
+- An external advisory committee evaluates Scholars and the progress of the program biennially.

 Chairs and directors of the medical center’s basic and clinical academic departments and research centers nominate Endowed Scholar candidates.
 An Endowed Scholar Committee that includes Drs.
 Eric N. Olson (Chair), Joseph Goldstein, Helen Hobbs, David Mangelsdorf, Steven McKnight, Luis Parada, Michael Rosen, and Joseph Takahashi makes final Endowed Scholar selections.